Omni Stool Firming Supplement Review

 Dog supplements are not cheap, so you can expect to pay similar prices to the human equivalent products.
 So in comparison to Omni’s dog food, which I find very reasonably priced, their supplement range seems pricier.
 For example, a one-off purchase of this Omni stool firming supplement for a medium-sized dog will cost you £24.99 for 1 month’s supply (£19.99 if you subscribe).
 However, in fairness, their prices are on a par with similar quality products on the market, and subscribers also get unlimited online vet consultations for free which is quite a benefit.
 In addition to that, a subscription can make you ongoing significant savings, as does does buying a multi-pack.

-You can make further significant savings too if you use Vegan Mum’s exclusive discount code: veganmum50
+You can make further significant savings too if you use Vegan Mum’s exclusive discount code: VEGANMUM

 white plastic tub, branded with 'Omni Rescue' logo, and lettering on the front of the tub showing the contents - 1 a day soft chew supplements for dogs stool firming.
 Coco, the white lhasa apso dog, is in the bottom right of the picture, looking up at the tub and her black nose sniffing at the bottom of it

-So I know that boosting a gut biome can take time and patience, and I really hope that this supplement continues to bring an improvement to Coco’s health and wellbeing.
-It certainly contains all the right ingredients that research suggests could be helpful, and the early signs are hopeful, so we have all our fingers, toes and paws crossed that it does!
+So I know that boosting a gut biome can take time and patience, but this supplement seems to have already had a positive impact on her gut health and I hope to see that improvement continue.
+It certainly contains all the ingredients that research suggests are appropriate, and the early signs are hopeful, so we have all our fingers, toes and paws crossed that it does!

 Research References